-SVD Candidates for Brotherhood are required to study at Divine Word College for their undergraduate studies.
-During this time they will pursue a B.A. degree in Intercultural Studies, Philosophy, or Theology & Religious Studies.
-Brothers will receive professional or technical training after novitiate.
+SVD Candidates for Brotherhood are required to enroll at Divine Word College for their undergraduate studies.
+During this time they will pursue a B.A. degree in Intercultural Studies, Philosophy, or Theology & Mission.
+Professed Brothers will receive professional or technical training after novitiate.

-An SVD Candidate for Brotherhood assigned to Divine Word College who has already completed a B.A. or B.S. degree from another institution must complete at least one year of studies at Divine Word College in order to fulfill the equivalent of a minor (18 credit hours) in undergraduate theology.
+An SVD Candidate for Brotherhood assigned to Divine Word College who has already completed a B.A. or B.S. degree from another institution must complete at least one year of studies at Divine Word College and fulfill the equivalent of a minor (18 credit hours) in undergraduate theology.
+Exceptions to this policy must be approved by the Vice President for Academic Affairs in consultation with the Vice President for Formation.